 To maximize the value of future budget forums, we recommend an approach that centers and increases a diverse set of community voices and allows for more of a two-way conversation, where the Board and division staff have the opportunity present and listen to those voices.
+In particular, we believe the outreach for participation and meeting discussion need to center on the "why" for all involved-namely, why participation in budget forums is critical and why community feedback on the budget is critical for establishing and executing on division priorities.
 We recommend the following:

 - Update the Meeting Format: BAC envisions that future forums be scheduled for 90 minutes, with that time fully utilized to allow for a minimum of 60 minutes devoted to community questions and feedback.
 We support the division providing a description of the budgetary process and an update on current budget priorities at the beginning of the forum, with the information shared in non-technical terms to broaden engagement.
 We strongly support efforts the division has made to incorporate the perspective of an ACPS principal and a member of the central office staff.
-The Board might also consider providing a welcome to attendees to emphasize the Board's interest in community perspective on the budget.
+The Board Chair or a member of the Board might also consider providing a welcome to attendees to emphasize the Board's interest in community perspective on the budget.
 Further, we recommend that the meeting itself is approached more as a conversation than mainly a presentation with follow up questions.
 We believe this will both increase the number of participants and the value of their feedback for the division. - Partner with BAC and PTAC to Facilitate the Meeting: We recommend that the division partner with members of the BAC and/or PTAC to facilitate this community conversation, particularly the discussion portion.
 As representatives of the community, BAC and PTAC members may be able to draw out more robust feedback, and ease any apprehension community members may have about participating in the conversation, given power dynamics.
-Further, this can free up the division staff to listen to the discussions without needing to have a direct response on the spot to questions. - Provide Multiple Venues for Engagement: We recommend that future forums are held with a hybrid approach.
+Further, this can free up the division staff to listen to the discussion without needing to have a direct response on the spot to questions.

+• Provide Multiple Venues for Engagement: We recommend that future forums are held with a hybrid approach.
 We could envision a Community Budget Forum that offers in person attendance at one central location (ACHS for instance), with a few satellite in-person events facilitated by BAC and/or PTAC members, and a virtual option for those unable or uncomfortable attending in person.
 This will certainly increase the logistical challenges, but we believe that the potential for increasing community engagement outweighs the burden.
-There should be clear procedures for those participation remotely or virtually to ask questions or provide comments in real time.
+There should be clear procedures for those participating remotely or virtually to ask questions or provide comments in real time.
 Additionally, we recommend that the division work with BAC and other groups to collect community feedback (through surveys, etc.) prior to the forum to help guide the type of information shared and expand the ways that individuals can be heard.